-The Trace feature may be found in the upper right-hand side of the screen:
+The Trace panel may be found in the right-hand side toolbar.

 Once accessed, a panel will open on the right-hand side of the screen where options are provided to trace imported images in order to create cut lines.
 Silhouette America® cannot support or guarantee results from files not offered by our company.
 Not all image files are designed to be traced and converted well into a cutting format.

 Steps to bring in an external image and trace it to create cut lines are as follows: